mattmasten/regsensitivity/README.md

 Masten, and Poirier (2022) [The Effect of Omitted Variables on the Sign of Regression Coefficients](https://arxiv.org/abs/2208.00552), arXiv working paper

-Oster (2019) [Unobservable Selection and Coefficient Stability: Theory and Evidence](https://www.brown.edu/research/projects/oster/sites/brown.edu.research.projects.oster/files/uploads/Unobservable_Selection_and_Coefficient_Stability.pdf), _Journal of Business & Economic Statistics_ ([Joural link](https://www.tandfonline.com/doi/abs/10.1080/07350015.2016.1227711?journalCode=ubes20))
+Oster (2019) [Unobservable Selection and Coefficient Stability: Theory and Evidence](https://www.brown.edu/research/projects/oster/sites/brown.edu.research.projects.oster/files/uploads/Unobservable_Selection_and_Coefficient_Stability.pdf), _Journal of Business & Economic Statistics_ ([Journal link](https://www.tandfonline.com/doi/abs/10.1080/07350015.2016.1227711?journalCode=ubes20))

 ## License

 &copy; 2022 Paul Diegert, Matt Masten, Alexandre Poirier

-The contents of this repsoitory are distributed under the MIT licesnse.
+The contents of this repository are distributed under the MIT license.
 See file `LICENSE` for details.

 [^1]: The analysis of Oster (2019) is also implemented in another Stata package, [`psacalc`](https://ideas.repec.org/c/boc/bocode/s457677.html), written by Emily Oster.
 Our package `regsensitivity` extends `psacalc`, providing additional functionality and a consistent user interface to compare results from various sensitivity analyses.